Sarah Jayne Dunn

-Sarah Jayne Dunn (born 25 September 1981) is an English actress, known for portraying the role of Mandy Richardson on the Channel 4 soap opera Hollyoaks from 1996 until 2021.
+Sarah Jayne Dunn (born 25 September 1981) is an English actress, known for playing Mandy Richardson on the Channel 4 soap opera Hollyoaks from 1996 until 2021.
 In November 2021, Dunn was dropped from Hollyoaks after she joined the adult subscription service OnlyFans.

 Career

 Hollyoaks

 Dunn first appeared on the Channel 4 soap opera Hollyoaks on 12 September 1996, walking into the video shop in the forty-third episode.
 Mandy came into the village at the age of 14 as a "wannabe supermodel" and quickly formed a friendship with Ollie Benson.
 In 2003, Dunn played a supporting role in the Brookside DVD spin-off, Unfinished Business.
 In 2004 Dunn appeared in the fitness DVD Hollyoaks Dance workout with Ali Bastian (Becca Dean) and Jodi Albert (Debbie Dean).
 Dunn left Hollyoaks as a cast regular in 2006.

 Dunn has since returned to Hollyoaks five times.
 In February 2007 for a two episode stint for the funeral of Mandy's best friend, Becca.
 She returned in 2008 for six months, leaving in December after the disastrous wedding of Warren Fox (Jamie Lomas) and Louise Summers (Roxanne McKee).
 In November 2010 Dunn returned to Hollyoaks with a one-year contract alongside Lomas, leaving in September 2011.
 Dunn reprised her role as Mandy for a guest stint in the spin-off Hollyoaks Later in October 2013.
 On 2 June 2017, it was announced that Dunn would reprise her role as Mandy alongside Gary Lucy, who plays Luke Morgan, in the main show.

 Throughout her career, Dunn has been pictured wearing lingerie for glamour photography which she has shared on her Instagram account.
 On 22 October 2021, Dunn announced her decision to open an OnlyFans account to share her "sexier, racier" content.
 She explained that as a model, she was constantly compared to other women and her photos were edited to change her appearance without her consent; she opened the OnlyFans account to take control of her image.
 She added: "I feel sexy and strong and confident when I shoot images like this.
 I hope I give other women the confidence to own it, to work hard on themselves, to eat well and healthily and to move their bodies in whatever way makes them feel most alive and energised, to wear whatever they like without judgement and to feel proud to be a woman."
 Dunn's fans and Hollyoaks viewers supported her decision, while a spokesperson for Hollyoaks confirmed that the production team would be meeting with Dunn to discuss the account.